Hannah Witton: Personal life

-After a bad flare of ulcerative colitis, Witton underwent ileostomy in January 2018.
+After a bad flare of ulcerative colitis, Witton underwent an ileostomy in January 2018.
 In December she was a panelist in the "Sex and Science" discussion for the Yogscast Jingle Jam charity.

 Witton married Daniel Leadley, older brother of fellow YouTuber and singer-songwriter Bethan Leadley, in September 2020.
-Witton gave birth to their son on 30 April 2022.
+Witton gave birth to their first child on 30 April 2022.
+Witton announced her second pregnancy in July 2026 after struggling with infertility.

 In 2022, Witton became a German citizen, in addition to her British citizenship.